Laws, Regulations and Documentation required for an Orthodox wedding

 firstly spoken to the local Parish Priest, those seeking to become Orthodox may

-write to the Bishop stating clearly the reasons why they wish to convert to
+write to the Archbishop stating clearly the reasons why they wish to convert to

 242 Cleveland Street

-writing to the Bishop he should be addressed by the candidate as ‘Your Grace’ before commencing the letter
+writing to the Archbishop, he should be addressed by the candidate as ‘His Eminence’ before commencing the letter

 will be responsible for his or her preparation towards becoming Orthodox.